Garden Tiger Caterpillar on Gooseberry at the East Fork of the Jemez | Photo by Dana Ecelberger

 At Bee City Los Alamos, we often talk about how pesticides are one of the most significant threats to pollinators.
 By pesticides, we mean any chemical applied in our gardens and landscapes to kill something, be it an insect, a fungus, a weed, etc. Many people who are aware of pollinators as an emerging environmental concern also recognize that pesticides pose a serious problem.
 But, why are they such an issue?

 Many of us love butterflies, birds, and honeybees and are overjoyed to see them in our gardens.
-As a gardener working with different people and gardens I find that, while we cherish certain wildlife, we are often unaware of the impact of the sprays we use to kill aphids, caterpillars, and other unwanted creatures.
-One of my favorite garden clients, during a recent clean-up day, proudly opened a cupboard to offer me a staggering array of poisons to eliminate the caterpillars chewing his zinnia leaves.
+I have been a professional gardener for years.I have worked with many different people and gardens and I find that, while we cherish certain wildlife, we are often unaware of the impact of the sprays we use to kill aphids, caterpillars, and other unwanted creatures.
+One of my favorite garden friends, during a recent clean-up day, proudly opened a cupboard to offer me a staggering array of poisons to eliminate the caterpillars chewing his zinnia leaves.
 I gently explained that these poisons would also kill the butterflies he loves, since caterpillars are butterflies at a different life stage.
 Additionally, the poison could harm the birds that rely on insects for food.
 Birds need caterpillars, mosquitoes, aphids, ants, and other insects for their survival and that of their young.
-My client was shocked, having no idea that the poisons he had purchased could harm so many creatures.
+My friend was shocked, having no idea that the poisons he had purchased could harm so many creatures.
 Many people are unaware of the broader impacts of these chemicals.

 Similarly, many people buy rat and mouse poisons, not realizing that these can also harm owls and hawks that rely on rodents.
 This is just the tip of the iceberg.
 We often unknowingly disrupt the balance of our ecosystem by killing insects and animals we find unpleasant, like spiders, ants, mice, wasps, and rats.
 Yet, all of these animals play crucial roles in the ecosystem.
 For example, spiders help control fly and mosquito populations.

 Recently, I spoke with someone at the Bee City booth, during Los Alamos Mainstreet’s ScienceFest event, who loves pollinators and is planting flowers and shrubs to attract butterflies and bees.
 She was concerned about aphids and insects nibbling the plants and assured me she “never used pesticides,” but was using Dawn dish soap to get rid of aphids and caterpillars.
 I have been an organic gardener for over 35 years and remember using homemade “non-toxic” sprays for aphids until I realized how these sprays work.
 Many insects are soft-bodied and breathe through their skin.
-Dish soap coats their skin and suffocates them, affecting many desirable caterpillars and other pollinators.
+Dish soap coats their skin and suffocates them, affecting many desirable caterpillars and other soft bodied pollinators.
 The soap can also harm birds and remove the protective coating on plant leaves.
 Instead, washing aphids off with plain water or removing them by hand is often effective and less harmful.

 We tend to think that if something is homemade and seems harmless, it must be safe.
 However, homemade solutions can sometimes be more dangerous to our soils, plants, and wildlife than store-bought formulations.
 For example, a popular homemade weed killer made from salt and white vinegar can be deadly to soil organisms essential for nutrient cycling.
 Similarly, using bleach to kill moss and weeds can harm soil, animals, and people.